How to Fly a Drone – Beginner Guide

 Although drones have been around for some years now, there is a notion that they’re reserved only for those of us with excessive budgets.
 Sure, professional models don’t come cheap, but there are many alternatives for beginners which can help you get into it without spending too much money.

 After you sharp your skills flying one of the toy drones, you can progress to fpv systems - and that's where the fun really starts.
-Check out our guide on racing drones to learn more if you want to get in FPV.
+Check out our guides on racing drones and micro fpv quads to learn more if you want to get in FPV.

 If you haven't flown a quad before, best advice is to start with affordable models, a cheap quad to practice on, and brush your skills without headless mode.
 There will be lots of people that crash into trees and houses with the mavic because they didn't yet develop muscle memory for the controls.